Introduction

 3) Levator resection: Moderate droop that is present since birth requires tightening of the abnormal muscle that lifts the eyelid (levator), and is preferably done from the skin side.
 The scar remains hidden in the upper eyelid skin fold.

 4) Frontalis Sling surgery: For severe ptosis, tightening the eyelid muscle does not help.
 The eyelid has to be connected to the eyebrow muscle (frontalis) to lift it.
 This is very much similar to lifting a curtain by pulling up the string.
-The material used to connect the eyelid to the eyebrow muscle can either be synthetic (Sutures, or Silicone thread) or your own body tissues (Fascia lata from your thigh).
-This surgery involves 3-5 micro-incisions (2-3mm) over the eyelid and eyebrow.
+The material used to connect the eyelid to the eyebrow muscle can either be synthetic (Sutures or Silicone rod) or your own body tissues (Fascia lata from your thigh).
+This surgery involves 3-5 micro-incisions (3-5mm) over the eyelid and eyebrow.
 Sling surgeries are not permanent, and the eyelid often droops in a few years due to constant blinking and gravity.
 A sling surgery therefore, is comparable to the batteries in a torch, that require replacement every 2-4 years.
 A patient who needs a sling surgery may therefore need multiple revisions of the surgery over his/her lifetime.
 The good news however, is that the same scars can be used for multiple revisions.

 Recovery Time Surgery for mild to moderate droop can be performed as a day-care procedure under local anesthesia and takes about 30 to 45 minutes.
 Discomfort is minimal, and stitches are removed in 5-7 days.
 Most patients are back to light work within a week.
 Minimal bruising may persist for 1-2 weeks.
 For severe ptosis (sling surgery) and for children, general anaesthesia is preferred and hence, one day admission is advisable.